RCMP can't explain silence on criminal charges against Fort McMurray Mountie | CBC News

 Logan admitted that is a departure from typical practice.

-Seguin was seen on an RCMP dashcam video tackling Chief Allan Adam of the Athabasca Chipewyan First Nation during a violent March arrest.
+Seguin, 31, was seen on an RCMP dashcam video tackling Chief Allan Adam of the Athabasca Chipewyan First Nation during a violent arrest in March.
 The video shows Seguin taking the chief to the ground without warning, punching him in the head and putting him in a chokehold.

-Charges against Adam for resisting arrest and assaulting a police officer were dropped by the Crown in Fort McMurray on Wednesday.
+Charges against Adam for resisting arrest and assaulting a police officer were dropped by the Crown in Fort McMurray, Alta., on Wednesday.

 Adam was taken aback when CBC News told him about the criminal charges against Seguin.